 A pronoun is a linguistic tool that is used to refer to oneself and others.
-Common examples include: she/her/ hers, he/him/his, and they/them/theirs.
+Common examples include: she/her/hers, he/him/his, and they/them/theirs.
 Some individuals may use a combination of these pronouns or none at all.
-A chosen name is the name an individual (who typically identifies as transgender) chooses to be called by, which may or may not match their given or legal name.
+A chosen name is the name an individual chooses to be called by, which may or may not match their given or legal name.
 Addressing a patient in the manner they want to be addressed cultivates an environment where individuals can authentically feel seen, heard, and valued.